 Description

-The main entrance is through the L-hand doorway.
-This opens to a landing and an open-well stair, with plain newels and balusters, to the lower storeys.
+The main entrance is through the left-hand doorway, opening onto a landing and an open-well stair with plain newels and balusters leading to the lower storeys.
 The landing has a cornice with egg and dart moulding and a later partition.
-The reading room occupied the room to the front centre.
-Behind is the double-height cinema, or auditorium, which, although poorly preserved, retains a segmental plaster vault with ceiling roses and classicising cornice, and architrave to the stage.
-The lower storey, housing an original ballroom, is modernised.
+The front centre room was originally the reading room.
+Behind this is the double-height cinema or auditorium, which, despite being poorly preserved, retains a segmental plaster vault with ceiling roses, a classicising cornice, and architrave to the stage.
+The lower storey, which originally housed a ballroom, has been modernised.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.